Cola di Rienzo: End of rule

-He then seized, but soon released Stefano Colonna and some other barons who had spoken disparagingly of him, but his power was already beginning to wane.
+He then seized but soon released many barons including Stefano Colonna who had spoken disparagingly of him, in exchange for the title prince of Palestrina, but his power was already beginning to wane.

 Cola di Rienzo's character has been described as a combination of knowledge, eloquence, and enthusiasm for ideal excellence, with vanity, inexperience of mankind, unsteadiness, and physical timidity.
-As these latter qualities became conspicuous, they eclipsed his virtues, and caused his benefits to be forgotten.
+As these latter qualities became conspicuous, they eclipsed his virtues and caused his benefits to be forgotten.
 His extravagant pretensions only served to excite ridicule.
 His government was costly, and to meet its many expenses he was obliged to lay heavy taxes upon the people.
-He offended the Pope by his arrogance and pride, and both Pope and Emperor by his proposal to set up a new Roman Empire, the sovereignty of which would rest directly upon the will of the people.
+He offended the Pope by his arrogance and pride, and both the Pope and Emperor by his proposal to set up a new Roman Empire, the sovereignty of which would rest directly upon the will of the people.
 In October, Clement gave power to a legate to depose him and bring him to trial, and the end was obviously in sight.

 Taking heart, the exiled barons gathered together some troops, and war began in the neighbourhood of Rome.
 Cola di Rienzo obtained aid from Louis of Hungary and others, and on 20 November his forces defeated the nobles in the Battle of Porta San Lorenzo, just outside the Porta Tiburtina, a battle in which the tribune himself took no part, but in which his most distinguished foe, Stefano Colonna, was killed.

 But this victory did not save him.
 He passed his time in feasts and pageants, while in a bull the Pope denounced him as a criminal, a pagan and a heretic, until, terrified by a slight disturbance on 15 December, he abdicated his government and fled from Rome.
 He sought refuge in Naples, but soon he left that city and spent over two years in an Italian mountain monastery.

 Life in captivity

-Emerging from his solitude, Cola journeyed to Prague in July 1350, throwing himself upon the protection of the Emperor Charles IV.
-Denouncing the temporal power of the Pope, he implored the Emperor to deliver Italy, and especially Rome, from their oppressors; but, heedless of his invitations, Charles kept him in prison for more than a year in the fortress of Raudnitz, and then handed him over to Pope Clement.
+Emerging from his solitude, Cola journeyed to Prague in July 1350, throwing himself upon the protection of Emperor Charles IV.
+Denouncing the temporal power of the pope, he implored the Emperor to deliver Italy, and especially Rome, from their oppressors; but, heedless of his invitations, Charles kept him in prison for more than a year in the fortress of Raudnitz, and then handed him over to Pope Clement.

-At Avignon, where he appeared in August 1352, Cola was tried by three cardinals, and was sentenced to death, but this judgment was not carried out, and he remained in prison in spite of appeals from Petrarch for his release.
+At Avignon, where he appeared in August 1352, Cola was tried by three cardinals and was sentenced to death, but this judgment was not carried out, and he remained in prison in spite of appeals from Petrarch for his release.

-In December 1352, Clement died, and his successor, Pope Innocent VI, anxious to strike a blow at the baronial rulers of Rome, and seeing in the former tribune an excellent tool for this purpose, pardoned and released Rienzi.
+In December 1352, Clement died, and his successor, Pope Innocent VI, anxious to strike a blow at the baronial rulers of Rome and seeing in the former tribune an excellent tool for this purpose, pardoned and released Cola.